-Key Research Areas
+Key Research Areas:

-Our research focuses on issues of security and security politics: We address the question how and by whom security, insecurity and risks are defined, and whose security is considered to be relevant.
+Our research focuses on issues of security and security politics: we address the questions of how and by whom security, insecurity and risks are defined, and whose security is considered to be relevant.
 We analyze security policies, institutions, technologies, and practices from the perspective of critical security studies, including feminist and postcolonial approaches.
 Additionally, we research the forms, characteristics, causes, processes, and effects of terrorism, extremism, radicalization as well as hybrid threats to Austrian, European and global security.
 We take different ideological orientations as well as individual, group, and state actors into account.

-- Border politics
+- Border Politics

 - Gender and security; Women, Peace, and Security